Therapy and Consultation

 "EMDR is a powerful new tool for relieving human suffering… One of the most significant advances since the introduction of psychopharmacological drugs."

-- Steven Lazrove, M.D.
+— Steven Lazrove, M.D., Yale University

-Twenty-four randomized controlled studies empirically validate the effectiveness of EMDR for treating emotional trauma and other types of adverse life experiences that are commonly addressed in counseling.
-EMDR is considered an evidence-based treatment for trauma-related stress, anxiety, and depression symptoms associated with PTSD.
-EMDR has been validated as an effective treatment for PTSD (Post-traumatic stress disorder) by a number of organizations, including:
+EMDR has been extensively researched and proven effective for the treatment of trauma.
+More than 30 randomized controlled studies empirically validate the effectiveness of EMDR for treating emotional trauma and other types of adverse life experiences that are commonly addressed in counseling.

 • The American Psychiatric Association